 We all know those five numbers at the end of our addresses: zip codes.
 Even though we jot down zip codes as part of our addresses almost every single day, there’s a lot the average person doesn’t know about them!
-For example, did you know the US Postal Service introduced them in 1963 and that there are nearly 42,000 of them in USPS’ network now?
-Let’s break down the science behind zip codes, and why they are so important for shipping and mailing correctly.
+For example, did you know the US Postal Service introduced them in 1963 and that there are nearly 42,000 of them in the Postal Service’s network now?
+Let’s break down the science behind these numbers, and why they are so important for shipping and mailing correctly.

 What the Five Digits in Zip Codes Stand For

-Believe it or not, the five numbers that make up zip codes carry more meaning than meets the eye.
+Believe it or not, the five numbers that comprise zip codes hold more meaning than meets the eye.
 We’ve broken it all down for you here:

 - The first number of the 5 digits represents certain groups of states